lxdnz254/CleanDataCourse/CodeBook.md

 8. meantimegravityacceleratedonthezaxis <- the average of the mean amount of time, with gravity removed acceleration on the z axis

-9. meantimebodyjerkedonthexaxis <- the average of the mean time the body jerked on the x axis
+9. meantimebodyjerkedonthexaxis <- the average of the mean time the smartphone accelerometer was jerked on the x axis

-10. meantimebodyjerkedontheyaxis <- the average of the mean time the body jerked on the y axis
+10. meantimebodyjerkedontheyaxis <- the average of the mean time the smartphone accelerometer jerked on the y axis

-11. meantimebodyjerkedonthezaxis <- the average of the mean time the body jerked on the z axis
+11. meantimebodyjerkedonthezaxis <- the average of the mean time the smartphone accelerometer jerked on the z axis

 12. meantimebodymovedgyroscopeonthexaxis <- the average of the mean time the gyroscope moved on x axis